B.S., Indiana University

 Ph.D., University of Colorado

 A member of Haverford’s faculty since 1986, I received my Ph.D. from the University of Colorado in molecular, cellular, and developmental biology and did post-doctoral research in tropical parasitology in Boston.
 She began her career at Haverford in the Biology Department, teaching microscopy, developmental biology, and running a funded research lab working with students on the collagen structure and funxtion in the model system, Caenorhabditis elegans.
 I transitioned to General Programs (now Independent College Programs) in 1993 to examine issues from a more interdisciplinary perspective.
 For the remainder of my time at Haverford, I taught courses that explore various facets of social justice, including how they are embodied in the health of communities and how they are informed by Quaker faith and practice.
 My courses have been cross-listed in Gender and Sexuality Studies (and formerly in Feminism and Gender Studies); in Peace, Justice and Human Rights; and in the Writing Program.
-I was the founding director of Haverford's new interdisciplinary minor in Health Studies and currently serves as the faculty director of Haverford's Quaker Affairs Office.
+I was the founding director of Haverford's new interdisciplinary minor in Health Studies and serves as the faculty director of Haverford's Quaker Affairs Office.
 From 2003-2006, I was privileged to serve as the Director of the Center for Peace and Global Citizenship, and in 2002, I founded Haverford House, CPGC’s post-baccalaureate community-action program in Philadelphia.
 I continued to work with CPGC to embed work with community organizations into our curriculum by teaching a course for returning CPGC summer interns and helping expand the opportunities for students to do community engaged learning.
 I am a convinced Friend, a member of Radnor Monthly Meeting, and a member of the Corporation of Haverford College.
 Since moving to Colorado in 2017, I now attend Mountain View Friends Meeting in Denver and have continued my service on the Indigenous Peoples Concerns Committee.
 In addition, she co-chairs the Capital Campaign Steering Committee for Pendle Hill, a Quaker study, retreat and conference center, and serves on the Corporation of Haverford College and on the International Advisory Committee for Projet Jeune Leader, a sexual and reproductive health program in Madagascar.
-She is a former board member of ProNica, a Quaker organization working in solidarity with community groups in Nicaragua and leads delegations for North Americans to learn about the country, its history, its land, and its peoples.
+She is a former board member of ProNica, a Quaker organization that works in solidarity with community groups in Nicaragua and leads delegations for North Americans to learn about the country, its history, its land, and its peoples.